 REGENERATIVE ECONOMY ACTIVATOR PROGRAM

-Join our 9-week growth program for entrepreneurs regenerating the Adelaide Hills and Southern Coasts region
+A 9-week growth program for entrepreneurs regenerating the Adelaide Hills and Southern Coasts region

 We pay our respects to Peramangk, Kaurna, and Ngarrindjeri people and elders, past and present.
 We sincerely appreciate the opportunity to work with Aboriginal entrepreneurs on Country.